-The Datathon challenge this year will be about solving a real-world problem using provided data sets.
+The Datathon challenge t will be about solving a real-world problem using provided data sets.
 You will be asked to address questions about daily operations as well as solve strategic problems.
 The datasets range from 50,000 to 300,000 records shared as downloadable csv files using Dropbox.com.

-> Access to the Datathon challenge questions and instructions to download the data sets are emailed to registered participants within 1 business day of registration.
-Contact Dr. Janice Aanenson at firstname.lastname@example.org if you do not receive this in time.
+> Access to the Datathon challenge questions and instructions to download the data sets will be emailed to registered participants within 1 business day of registration.
+Contact Dr. Janice Aanenson at email@example.com if you do not receive this in time.

 Interested in serving as a judge?